 This page explains how we work together, what happens inside coaching sessions, and what real outcomes look like.

-Trusted advisor to senior leaders — She works with CEOs and C-suite executives navigating high-stakes decisions, growth challenges, and personal transitions.
+Trusted advisor to senior leaders — My clients are CEOs and C-suite executives navigating high-stakes decisions, growth challenges, and personal transitions.

-Grounded in research and practice — Drawing on her teaching at Stanford and years of coaching experience, Celine helps leaders build clarity, confidence, and resilience.
+Grounded in research and practice — Drawing on my teaching and facilitation at Stanford + years of coaching experience, our work together will focus on what helps leaders build clarity, confidence, and resilience.

-A sounding board and challenger — She creates a trusted space for reflection, while holding leaders accountable to the highest standards of leadership.
+A sounding board and challenger — We will create creates a trusted space for reflection, while holding leaders accountable to the highest standards of leadership.

 “Celine creates a safe, structured space for leaders to communicate openly, her deep insight into high-growth teams makes her a fantastic guide.” – Hany Rashwan, CEO, 21.co